o19s/hello-ltr/README.md

 - Start the virtual environment: `source venv/bin/activate`
 - Install the requirements `pip install -r requirements.txt`

+__Note:__ The above commands should be run from the root folder of the project.

 ## Start Jupyter notebook and confirm operation

 - Run `jupyter notebook`